wilwe21/dots/dep.md

 ## Important
 Gtk theme from AGS
 Copy random theme and copy to
-/usr/shade/themes as ags directory
+/usr/share/themes as ags directory
-chmod + 666 to this folder
+chmod -R +666 to this folder
 for shell to modification

 ## optional